Skip to Main Content

 • Sponsor: Section of Environment, Energy, and Resources of the American Bar Association

-• Topics in 2025 Competition: "Entries for the Competition should demonstrate original thought on a question of legal and/or policy significance relating to one of the following topics: (1) Biodiversity, (2) Energy Law and/or Resource Recovery, (3) Forest Resources and Public Land, (4) Indigenous Law, (5) Water Law.
+• Topics in 2025 Competition were: "Entries for the Competition should demonstrate original thought on a question of legal and/or policy significance relating to one of the following topics: (1) Biodiversity, (2) Energy Law and/or Resource Recovery, (3) Forest Resources and Public Land, (4) Indigenous Law, (5) Water Law.
 Each entrant must select one of the five competition topics to write on.
 The topics are intended to be broad to stimulate creativity of thought and research.
 The decision of whether a particular essay qualifies as to subject matter is entirely within the discretion of the Section."

-• Eligibility requirements in 2025 Competition include: "The Competition is open to any law student who, at the time of entry, (1) is enrolled in an ABA-accredited law school during the academic year of the Competition, (2) is a legal resident of the United States, and (3) is at least 18 years old.
+• Eligibility requirements in 2025 Competition included: "The Competition is open to any law student who, at the time of entry, (1) is enrolled in an ABA-accredited law school during the academic year of the Competition, (2) is a legal resident of the United States, and (3) is at least 18 years old.
 Directors, officers, and employees of the ABA and their immediate family or household members are not eligible."
 "All submissions must be the original, unpublished work of the entrant."
 "Submissions must not have been previously published in any media."

 • Note: "The ABA prohibits the use of all generative artificial intelligence, including large language models, to create any portion of a contestant’s written submission for this competition whether in the research, writing, or editing phase.
 Generative AI in this context includes, but is not limited to, OpenAI’s “GPT” series, BLOOM, Jasper, BERT, Galactica, and Lex.
 Note that for these purposes, AI does not include basic tools for checking grammar, spelling, references, etc. By submitting an entry, contestants are affirming that they did not utilize AI in the preparation of their written work product.
 The ABA reserves the right to screen submissions for use of AI through an AI detector.
 Contestants utilizing AI to generate their work product in whole or in part will be disqualified."